CMU-CREATE-Lab/video-labeling-tool/README.md

 Send a batch of labels back to the server.
 - Available methods: POST
 - Required fields:
-  - "data", a list of json with video_id (returned by the /v1/get_batch) and label (0 means no, 1 means yes)
+  - "data": a list of json with video_id (returned by the /v1/get_batch) and label (0 means no, 1 means yes)
-  - "user_token", from /api/v1/login
+  - "user_token": from /api/v1/login
-  - "video_token", from /api/v1/get_batch
+  - "video_token": from /api/v1/get_batch
 - Returned data:
-  - "data", scores for the current user (null for no changes) and the labeled batch (0 for poor labeling quality)
+  - "data": scores for the current user (null for no changes) and the labeled batch (0 for poor labeling quality)
 ```JavaScript
 // jQuery examples
 $.ajax({